top of page

 Artist's Statement

-I derive additional inspiration from the Victorian era's distinct obsessions with mysticism, botany, and death; the attraction / repulsion contradiction inherent in the erotic writings of Surrealist philosopher Georges Bataille; writer Joan Didion's renderings of frailty paired with strength; all things that are both humorous and macabre; and my own mixed ancestry, the tendrils of which snake through Europe, the Middle East and North Africa.
-It is the overlap of such seemingly disparate sources that proves endlessly fascinating to me and is a primary motivator in my process.
+I derive additional inspiration from the Victorian era's distinct obsessions with mysticism, botany, and death; the attraction / repulsion contradiction inherent in the erotic writings of Surrealist philosopher Georges Bataille; and all things both humorous and macabre.
+It is the overlap of seemingly disparate sources that prove endlessly fascinating to me and serve as a primary motivator in my process.

-Humans are breakable, vulnerable beings, capable by turns of causing great harm, making grand mistakes or achieving incredible and heroic feats.
-I see my art and my practice in line with a history of artists that have explored the potentials inherent in the human experience, for better or worse.
+Discovering and grappling with such intersections speaks to a larger goal of my work, which is locating commonality in what it means to be human.
+We are all breakable, vulnerable beings, capable by turns of causing great harm, making grand mistakes or achieving incredible and heroic feats.
+I see my art and practice in line with a history of artists that have explored potentials inherent in the human experience, for better or worse.

 bottom of page